kubamarchwicki/conference-coverage/README.md

 ### What is this?

 This is a list of conferences which shows how much various conferences pay for a speakers' travel and other expenses.
-It can help you find conferences which cover all of your needs so you are actually able to attend.
+It can help you find conferences which cover all of your needs so you are actually able to attend and give your talk.

 It also shows if a conference supports diversity with an initiative such as Diversity Tickets.